nglgzz-archive/albert-plugins/README.md

 **Google (gg)**
 Get suggestions like the ones you get when searching on Google.
-When you select an item the corresponding searchbar is opened in your default browser.
+When you select an item the corresponding results page is opened in your default browser.
+If you append `_` to your query you'll get the results directly on albert (eg: `gg unixporn reddit_`), and selecting any of the results will open it with your default browser.

 **YouTube (yt)**
 Same as above but it's for YouTube.
-When you select an item a script is called to prefix your query with an underscore.
-When searching with an underscore before your query (eg: `yt \_panda dub`) you get a list of videos as results, and selecting any one of them will replace any existing YouTube tab with that video (it's definitely work in progress like the other plugins).
+When searching with an underscore after your query (eg: `yt panda dub_`) you get a list of videos as results, and selecting any one of them will open that video with your default browser.

 **Learn Anything (la)**
 Get suggestions from [Learn Anything](https://learn-anything.xyz).
 For now you